TahsinTushita/DevOps-Course/class_7/README.md

 ### EC2

 Amazon Elastic Compute Cloud is a web service that works like a Virtual Machine in the cloud.
-The virtual computing environment that it provides is known as a **Instance**.
+The virtual computing environment that it provides is known as an **Instance**.

 ### VPC